 • Fraction of fragments in peaks: Represents the fraction of all fragments that fall within ATAC-seq peaks.
 Cells with low values (i.e. <15-20%) often represent low-quality cells or technical artifacts that should be removed.
 Note that this value can be sensitive to the set of peaks used.

-• Ratio reads in genomic blacklist regions The ENCODE project has provided a list of blacklist regions, representing reads which are often associated with artefactual signal.
+• Ratio reads in genomic blacklist regions: The ENCODE project has provided a list of blacklist regions, representing reads which are often associated with artefactual signal.
 Cells with a high proportion of reads mapping to these areas (compared to reads mapping to peaks) often represent technical artifacts and should be removed.
-ENCODE blacklist regions for human (hg19 and GRCh38), mouse (mm10), Drosophila (dm3), and C. elegans (ce10) are included in the Signac package.
+ENCODE blacklist regions for human (hg19 and hg38), mouse (mm9 and mm10), Drosophila (dm3 and dm6), and C. elegans (ce10 and ce11) are included in the Signac package.
+The FractionCountsInRegion() function can be used to calculate the fraction of all counts within a given set of regions per cell.
+We can use this function and the blacklist regions to find the fraction of blacklist counts per cell.

 Note that the last three metrics can be obtained from the output of CellRanger (which is stored in the object metadata), but can also be calculated for non-10x datasets using Signac (more information at the end of this document).